Nilonic/NMusic-Player/README.md

 <!--
-can't really hide much in a public repo, can we? in all seriousness tho. i'll figure out how to make extensions work, no matter how much it hurts i mean, how hard could it be? (famous last words)
+can't really hide much in a public repo, can we? in all seriousness tho. i'll figure out how to make extensions work, no matter how much it hurts i mean, how hard could it be? (last words)
  - Nilon
 -->
 ## Usage